getintogit1/BBVS-blockchain-voting/readme.md

 Anyone can verify that their vote was included and not altered

-🔐 Combined with Massey–Omura
+Combined with Massey–Omura
 When combined with the Massey–Omura cryptosystem, this approach forms the backbone of secure, anonymous, verifiable voting simulations—like the one implemented in this project.

-📖 Further Reading
+Further Reading
 SRA Mental Poker Paper (1979)

 Massey–Omura Cryptosystem

 ---

-## 🛠️ Technologies Used
+## References

 Python <br>
 Cryptographic principles from: